petrakol/blockxpand-icp/README.md

 - Operational metrics (cycle balance, query and heartbeat counts) are exposed via the `get_metrics` endpoint, including claim attempts and successes
 - The `get_cycles_log` query exposes the cycle refill history
+- A simple `health_check` query returns `ok` so load balancers can verify the canister is running
 - Wasm builds compile cleanly with no warnings
 - `deploy.sh` spins up a replica using a temporary identity so local tests never leak a mnemonic